This post may contain affiliate links. See my disclosure policy.

 Step 7 – Roll out the topping.
 Cut each topping half into 5 pieces, then roll out the pieces using a rolling pin or tortilla press.
 Drape each piece over the dough balls.

-Step 8 – Score the topping.
-Use a sharp knife to score each topping until it looks like a clam shell.
+Step 8 – Score and bake.
+Use a sharp knife to score each topping until it looks like a clamshell.
+Bake until the dough is lightly golden and the topping is crackly.

 - Always use fresh yeast.
 If your yeast mixture didn’t foam, it means your yeast is likely dead.
 It’s best to start over with fresh yeast at this point.